mhweiner/lambdaconf/README.md

     }
     ```

     This must be run any time the configuration has changed.
+Feel free to set this up however you want.
 In the above example, the file will be generated after `npm i`.
 Some IDEs might have some issues with caching the generated `Conf.d.ts file` (which is stored in `node_modules`).
 If you run into this problem, try restarting Typescript.

 # Usage